raspberrypi/documentation/remote-access/ssh/scp.md

 `scp` is a command for sending files over SSH.
 This means you can copy files between computers, say from your Raspberry Pi to your desktop or laptop, or vice-versa.

+First of all, you'll need to know your Raspberry Pi's [IP address](../../troubleshooting/hardware/networking/ip-address.md).

 ## Copying files to your Raspberry Pi

 Copy the file `myfile.txt` from your computer to the `pi` user's home folder of your Raspberry Pi at the IP address `192.168.1.3` with the following command: